 CONAN: Newt Gingrich is fourth in most of the polls.
 Previous, a month ago, we would have put him somewhere different, but at this moment fourth, and in some ways the most interesting.
 He has converted to Catholicism.

-HAGERTY: That's right.
+BRADLEY HAGERTY: That's right.
 His is a very interesting spiritual journey.
 He was born Lutheran.
 He converted to Southern Baptist in graduate school.
 And then in 2009, he converted to Catholicism.
 Now, the person who was central to that was his third wife, Callista.
 She's a very devout Catholic.
 She sings, actually, in the professional choir at the Basilica of the National Shrine here in Washington, D.C.

-And what would happen - they got married in 2000, and he began going to mass with her every week to watch her perform.
-And he says it just kind of seeped in, this Catholicism, seeped into his psyche, so to speak.
+And what would happen - they got married in 2000, and he began going to Mass with her every week to watch her perform.
+And he says it just kind of seeped in, this Catholicism seeped into his psyche, so to speak.

-Now one - many people would see a little bit of irony to the fact that Callista was the one that really led him to Catholicism, because he was having an affair with Callista for six years before he divorced his second wife.
+Now one - many people would see a little bit of irony to the fact that Callista was the one who really led him to Catholicism, because he was having an affair with Callista for six years before he divorced his second wife.
 And so there is a little bit of irony in that, and I think a lot of people feel there is baggage there.

 You know, and I should say that a lot of people do think that he's changed, that he's a kinder, gentler, more mellow Newt.
 They don't know if it's because of his Catholicism, or because he's now a 68-year-old grandfather, but people do believe he has baggage and he would be vulnerable, I think.

 CONAN: Let's take two candidates together, that would be Rick Perry and Michele Bachmann.
 And both seem to be cut - at least superficially - from the same stripe.